quasarframework/icongenie/README.md

 You will be asked the same questions for production.
 Our recommendation is to choose `optipng`.
 It has the best time / quality trade-off for a lossless minification.

+You will also be asked for a background and a highlight color.
+These are used in the few cases that a background is required, as with cordova splashscreens and cordova iOS icons.

 Your selections will be registered and filehashes registered to the new file `quasar.icon-factory.json` in the root folder of your project repository.
 If you do not change this file - or you do not replace the source image - icon-factory will do nothing.

 ### Triggering